james-gould/PersonalBlog/all_collections/_posts/2025-15-08-NET-Aspire-Integration-Testing-Troubleshooting.md

 # Shared/reference projects

-Once of the nuances of `.NET Aspire` is any projects referenced as classed as `executables` - meaning if you need a `Model` from your API to create an integration test from it cannot exist in the same project as your API.
+One of the nuances of `.NET Aspire` is any projects referenced as classed as `executables` - meaning if you need a `Model` from your API to create an integration test from it cannot exist in the same project as your API.

 Annoying, but not a hill worth dying on.
 I migrated the models out of the `API` project and into a `Shared` project, and referenced it as such: